davidbrahiam/credit_card/README.md

 	end
 end
 ```

-The method ``validate`` contains the method ``check_type`` which checks if the exists the type of the number.
-If it does is returned the type of the credit card, else is assigned as an unknown type.
+The method ``validate`` contains the method ``check_type`` which checks if exists the type of the number.

+if it does, then is returned the type of the credit card, else the credit card is assigned as an unknown type.

 ```ruby
 # Check the type of the credit card number
 def  check_type(number)